authelia/authelia/docs/content/en/reference/cli/authelia/authelia_storage_user_totp_export.md

 Perform exports of the TOTP configurations.

-This subcommand allows exporting TOTP configurations to various formats.
+This subcommand allows exporting TOTP configurations to importable YAML files, or use the subcommands to export them to other non-importable formats.

 ```
 authelia storage user totp export [flags]